Ming Dynasty Imperial City

 - Address:

-- Section of the city wall from Dongshuikou to Jiqingmen, Qinhuai District (including Zhonghua Gate Fortress)
+- City wall section from Dongshuiguan to Jiqing Gate, Qinhuai District (including Zhonghua Gate Barbican)

 - Admission: